DORA E. MCQUAID

-Dora’s first collection of poems, the scorched earth, and its audio companion, the scorched earth: spoken, was released as an Expanded, Second Edition in 2015 by award-winning Baskerville Publishers, with the Foreword written by Eve Ensler, Tony Award-winning playwright of The Vagina Monologues and founder of the international V-DAY Foundation and the global One Billion Rising event.
-Eve Ensler calls this collection “…startling and visionary…” as it documents Dora’s journey from victimization to survivorship, through healing from both sexual and domestic violence into empowerment and advocacy as an award-winning poet, activist, speaker and teacher.
+Dora’s groundbreaking first collection of poems, the scorched earth, and its audio companion, the scorched earth: spoken, were reissued as an Expanded, Second Edition by award-winning Baskerville Publishers in 2015, with the Foreword written by Eve Ensler, Tony Award-winning playwright of The Vagina Monologues and Founder of the international V-DAY Foundation and the One Billion Rising global event.
+This collection documents Dora’s journey from victimization to survivorship, through healing from a history of both sexual and domestic violence into empowerment and advocacy as an award-winning poet, activist, speaker and teacher.
+In the Foreword, Eve Ensler calls the scorched earth “…startling and visionary.”

 Dora performs, speaks and teaches internationally in venues as varied as men’s and women’s prisons, justice and outreach programs, political rallies and community events, universities and high schools, churches and shelters, as well as television and radio programs and professional and academic conferences.
-She has collaborated nationally with an array of other artists, ranging from writers, poets and performers, to musicians and songwriters and visual artists working in various mediums, including the pioneering Ekphrasis poets and artists of Taos, New Mexico.
+She collaborates internationally with an array of other artists and activists, ranging from writers, poets and performance artists, to musicians, songwriters and visual artists working in a wide variety of mediums, including the pioneering Ekphrasis poets and artists of Taos, New Mexico.

-Dora currently serves as a member of the Board of Directors of Sage Institute for Creativity and Consciousness, which is affiliated with the University of New Mexico-Taos, and The Council for Hope and Healing, which she co-founded in 2012 with a group of international artists and activists to address healing, empowerment and community development through the Arts.
-Additionally, Dora serves as consultant and expert witness in sexual violence legal cases in the United States court systems, establishing offender liability and the effects of violence that victims often experience.
+Dora serves as a member of the Board of Directors of The Sage Institute for Creativity and Consciousness and The Council for Hope and Healing, which she co-founded in 2012 with a group of international artists and activists to foster community development and empowerment through the Arts, as well as on the Advisory Board of Paws for Empowerment Victim-Assistance Canine Advocacy Program with Crisis Center North, in Pittsburgh, Pennsylvania.
+Dora also serves as consultant and expert witness in sexual violence legal cases, establishing offender liability and the short and long-term impact of violence on victims.